TIMELINE

 Born at Camp McGrath, Philippine Islands

-Served at Ft.
-D.A.
-Russel, Wyoming
+Served at Ft D.A.
+Russel, WY

 1909